7 ways to stay safer behind the wheel Drive safely Divine lifestyle

 Tire tread safety

 Tire treads are designed to help your vehicle grip the road, but over time they get worn down.
-When this happens, it's time to have your tires replaced with new ones.
+When this happens, it's time to replace your tires with new ones.
 If you drive with worn treads, particularly in the rain or snow, your vehicle may be more at risk of skidding, and you may lose control of your vehicle.
 Check your tire treads regularly using the penny method, and have them replaced when necessary.
 The better your tires grip the road, the less chance there is of an accident happening.

 Take regular breaks

 This is especially important if you drive long distances.
 It's easy to become tired when driving, so if at any point you feel sleepy or lethargic, pull over when it's safe to do so and have a break.
 If there is no safe place to pull over, open a window, or turn down your air conditioning to help make you feel more awake.
-Switch on the radio and try to remain focussed and alert until you can stop.
+Switch on the radio and remain focused and alert until you can stop.

 Share the journey

 If you are traveling with someone else, sharing the journey can help to make it safer.
-It means you can both have breaks when necessary, or if needs be, have a power nap to make you feel more awake when it's your turn to take the wheel.
-Having someone to talk to during the journey may also make you feel less lethargic and could help to break the monotony.
+It means you can both have breaks when necessary or if needs be, have a power nap to make you feel more awake when it's your turn to take the wheel.
+Having someone to talk to during the journey may also make you feel less sluggish and could help to break the monotony.

 Night driving

 If you drive at night, then you may be familiar with the glare that can occur from oncoming traffic and you want to drive safely.
 Night driving glasses have lenses with a yellow tint that darkens the lights of oncoming traffic and street lighting.
-These yellow tinted glasses work similarly to night vision technology and could make your journey far safer.
+These yellow-tinted glasses work similarly to night vision technology and could make your journey far safer.
 If you have a spare set of frames you don't use, you could have your lenses replaced with night driving lenses, or you could always buy a new pair.
 They are handy to keep in your car so you can use them as and when needed.

 Vehicle maintenance